Determining what controls Verbascum prevalence

 The relationship between the chemical volume required to control Verbascum in the trial patch and summer rainfall is more clearly displayed in the chart below.
 For the first five years, the correlation between the two produces a regression coefficient of 0.985 and a residual mean square (rms) of the deviation from the regression line of the measured chemical volume for each point of just 9 L (less than 10% of the average annual volume sprayed).

 Regression of annual chemical volume required against summer rainfall for the trial patch.
 The regression line is fitted for the first five years only.
-The volume for 2016 falls well below this line (37% less than the value predicted from the regression).
+The volumes required in 2016 and 2017 fall well below this line (37% less than the value predicted from the regression in 2016 and 68% less in 2017).

 This good regression suggests two things.
 Firstly that there is a strong relationship between summer rainfall and chemical volume required for the trial patch during this five year period.
 Secondly, if this relationship is causal, the chemical volume required in the first five years was determined purely by rainfall; the effect of spraying on Verbascum prevalence was minimal at best.

-It can be seen that the chemical volume required for 2016 falls well below the regression line; the deviation is 4 times the average deviation of the previous five years.
-One possible explanation for this is that the unusual weather conditions in 2016, when the above average summer rainfall was followed by an extended abnormally hot period, may have added a second variable that determines Verbascum germination and prevalence.
-Another is that after five years the spraying treatment is finally influencing the prevalence of Verbascum.
+It can be seen that the chemical volumes required for 2016 and 2017 fall well below the regression line; the deviations are more than 4 times the average deviation of the previous five years.
+This suggests that after five years of spraying the prevalence of Verbascum may have been permanently reduced.
 The analysis of similar data for the whole Reserve (below) suggests that the latter may be the case, but further monitoring is required to confirm this.

 Application the the whole of the Reserve